+M = …………………., B= ………………………,

 2.2.
 Materials (soil, plant, sugar beet molasses, and OMWW).

-Soil.
-It was subjected to a set of laboratory analyses to determine some physical and chemical properties.
+The soil samples collected were subjected to a set of laboratory analyses to determine some physical and chemical properties.
 It was found that the soil type is silty clay, and that this soil has a medium bulk density in the surface layer where agricultural activities are carried out, and it has a slightly alkaline pH and a medium cation exchange capacity, and is poor in organic matter (Table 2).

 Table 2.
 Some physical and chemical properties of the soil of the research site before planting at the depth of 0 - 20 cm